Presents...

 Pere Marquette merges into C&O.

-Chicago & Alton RR merges into GM&O.
+Alton RR merges into GM&O.

-Narrow gauge New Foundland Railway is acquired by CN.
+Narrow gauge Newfoundland Railway is acquired by CN.

 ET&WNC "Tweetsie" narrow gauge line abandoned.
+Standard gauge continues.

 Rio Grande Southern shuts down.